imamahasane/InfluencerGear/README.md

 # Influencer Gear

 Responsive Landing Page using vanilla CSS.
+It is a fully responsive design based on mobile and desktop versions.

 live: https://imamahasane.github.io/InfluencerGear/